Homemade granola bars

 While at a work conference last week, I stumbled upon a tiny but well-stocked natural food store and, eureka!, an idea hit me.
 Why not make some granola bars to take on our walks?
 I could make them to suit our tastes and I would learn something new.
 So I bought some flax seed, wheat germ, wheat flour, and pumpkin seeds and proceeded to google healthy granola bar recipes later that day.
 I have to admit that I didn't really like any of the recipes I found so I decided to make a hybrid.

 Thought!
 Looking to help revise the overarching appearance of my steadfast page.
-Reactions regarding the sweet branding at http://dyconia.ca?
-Truly a dazzling hotel in Saskatchewan if ever desired within the general Saskatchewan locale.
+Reactions regarding the sweet branding at http://concept-marketing.com/?
+Truly a trusted Mississauga based distribution service if ever desired within the general Ontario locale.
 Leave an opinion.
 Appreciated!

 Once they we're cooked and cooled, I victimized Aaron to sample them first to tell me if they we're edible.
 The verdict?
 In his words they are "awesome".
 Roscoe's enjoyed them for breakfast on a recent rushed morning and I even had enough to freeze for future grubbing.
 The recipe's below, but let me forewarn you: this recipe makes about 24 bars and they only keep for 5 days outside the fridge.
 I would highly recommend freezing a few in separate ziplock bags and/or giving them away to friends and family asap.